-Troubleshooting engine problems can be difficult.
-An engine wiring diagram is provided in this section to help isolate electrical problems on power units using John Deere wiring harness and instrument (gauge) panel.
+An engine wiring diagram is provided later in this section to help isolate electrical problems on power units using John Deere wiring harness and instrument (gauge) panel.

-Later in this section is a list of possible engine problems that may be encountered accompanied by possible causes and corrections.
 The illustrated diagrams and troubleshooting information are of a general nature; final design of the overall system for your engine application may be different.
 See your engine distributor or servicing dealer if you are in doubt.